 (1) Core earnings and net effective spread are non-GAAP measures.
-For a reconciliation of core earnings to GAAP net income attributable to common stockholders and a reconciliation of net effective spread to GAAP net interest income, please refer to pages 37 and 39 of the "Appendix - Farmer Mac."
+For more information on these non-GAAP measures, please see page 3.
+For a reconciliation of core earnings to GAAP net income attributable to common stockholders and a reconciliation of net effective spread to GAAP net interest income, please refer to pages 37 and 39 of the Appendix, respectively.
+EXECUTIVE SUMMARY